Some of PADI’s youngest and newest pros are already making giant strides in the worlds of conservation and diving.

 “I was inspired to get into diving after watching all the videos of my dad doing scuba diving and seeing all the amazing fish and reefs,” she says.

-While the 11-year-old patiently waits for her next birthday, she’s already earned her PADI Boat Diver, Fish ID Diver, and Peak Performance Buoyancy Diver specialties.
+While the 11-year-old patiently waits for her next birthday, she’s already earned her PADI Boat Diver, Fish Identification, and Peak Performance Buoyancy Specialties.
 She’s also developed a strong connection to the conservation programs in her area.
-One of her most recent efforts was with Finathon, a non-profit organization that works with Project AWARE to raise awareness on shark finning and ocean pollution.
+One of her most recent efforts was with Finathon, a non-profit organization that works with PADI AWARE to raise awareness on shark finning and ocean pollution.

-“In our event at Fort DeSoto, I work to help raise money, people swim laps, and others give donations including sponsorships from Project AWARE, CONVO, PADI, Gulfport Dive Center, and Dixie Divers,” she says.
-“We want to help Project AWARE end shark finning worldwide.”
+“In our event at Fort DeSoto, I work to help raise money, people swim laps, and others give donations including sponsorships from PADI AWARE, CONVO, PADI, Gulfport Dive Center, and Dixie Divers,” she says.
+“We want to help PADI AWARE end shark finning worldwide.”

 “I want to be able to see the beauty of the ocean in my near future,” she says.